seenmyfate/faster_rails_tests_presentation/one/01_slide.md

 !SLIDE bullets incremental
 #A bold statement

-* If you have never noticed that running rails tests is slow, then you are not doing TDD
+* If you have never noticed that Rails tests can be slow, then you are not doing TDD
-* or you're much more patient than me
+* or you're much more patient than I am

 !SLIDE commandline incremental
 #Let's look at some numbers